truongd8593/mfix/USER_GUIDE.md

 ### Help

-Shows available documentation (including this document) and tutorial videos (if connected to the internet) to help users utilize the features of the GUI.
+Shows available documentation (including this document) and tutorial videos (if connected to the internet) demonstrating features of the GUI.

 ### About